signum-network/CIPs/SIP/sip-45.md

 ### Creation Costs
 The creation of a staking contract costs 2.50 Signa.
-To be paid with the deploy-contract-transaction.
+To be paid with the deploy-contract transaction.

 ### Activation costs
 The contract has an activation cost of 0.90 Signa.
-Every transaction needs to have this minimum amount to interact with it, otherwise the transaction will not be handled within the smart contract.
+Every transaction needs to have this minimum amount to interact with it.
+Otherwise, the transaction will not be handled within the smart contract.

 ### Ensure payment interval
-To ensure that each payment interval is executed even if there is no activity on the staking contract , we recommend that the contract creator to set up a subscription with a payment of 0.90 Signa at an interval equal to the **paymentInterval**.
+To ensure that each payment interval is executed even if there is no activity on the staking contract, we recommend that the contract creator set up a subscription with a payment of 0.90 Signa at an interval equal to the **paymentInterval**.

 ## Compatibility
 This new staking standard is compatible with the current smart contract framework.